VRLabHIB/RayCasting_and_GaseBasedNetworkAnalysis/PerformanceTesting/README.md

 - Number of OOIs (result in the number of nodes in the network) (N nodes=4, 10, 25, 50)
   - X unique OOIs would mean that there existed X unique objects in the environment to be tracked
+  - Datasets are created that each OOI has a 200ms gaze duration.
+This reflects the average gaze duration on OOIs.

 ## General Tips
 - Remove unnecessary variables (to generate transition matrices only 2 variables are necessary {time, object})